Scribblings

-Scribblings is a 1972 collection of writings by science fiction and fantasy author L. Sprague de Camp to celebrate his appearance as Guest of Honor at Boskone IX, a convention sponsored by the New England Science Fiction Association.
+Scribblings is a 1972 collection of writings by American author L. Sprague de Camp to celebrate his appearance as Guest of Honor at Boskone IX, a convention sponsored by the New England Science Fiction Association.
 The Association served as publisher.

 The book contains short works of fiction, poetry, non-fiction, and aphorisms.
 Among the stories are the complete set of de Camp's four short "Drinkwhiskey Institute" series of tall tales.